 - Undo a partition set created by pg_partman.
 This function MOVES the data from the child tables to either the parent table (non-native) or the given target table (native). - If you are trying to un-partition a large amount of data automatically, it is recommended to either use the undo_partition.py script to commit data in smaller batches.
 Or if you're on PG11+, use the undo_partition_data() procedure to do the same thing.
-This will greatly reduce issues caused by long running transactions and data contention.

-- When this function is run, the undo_in_progress column in the configuration table is set to true.
+This will greatly reduce issues caused by long running transactions and data contention. - When this function is run, the undo_in_progress column in the configuration table is set to true.
 This causes all partition creation and retention management to stop. - By default, partitions are not DROPPED, they are UNINHER-ITED/UNATTACHED.
 This leave previous child tables as empty, independent tables. - For non-native, when this function is run, the trigger on the parent table & the trigger function are immediately dropped (if they still exist).
-This means any further writes are done to the parent. - Without setting either batch argument manually, each run of the function will move all the data from a single partition into the parent/target. - Once all child tables have been uninherited/dropped, the configuration data is removed from pg_partman automatically. - For subpartitioned tables, you must start at the lowest level parent table and undo from there then work your way up.
-If you attempt to undo partitioning on a subpartition set, the function will stop with a warning to let you know. - p_parent_table parent table of the partition set.
+This means any further writes are done to the parent. - Without setting either batch argument manually, each run of the function will move all the data from a single partition into the parent/target. - Once all child tables have been uninherited/dropped, the configuration data is removed from pg_partman automatically. - For subpartitioned tables, you may have to start at the lowest level parent table and undo from there then work your way up. - p_parent_table parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in pg_partman. - p_batch_count an optional argument, this sets how many times to move the amount of data equal to the p_batch_interval argument (or default partition interval if not set) in a single run of the function.
 Defaults to 1. - p_batch_interval optional argument.
 A time or id interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
-Note that the value must be given as text to this parameter. - p_keep_table an optional argument, setting this to false will cause the old child table to be dropped instead of uninherited/unattached after all of its data has been moved.
+Note that the value must be given as text to this parameter.

+- p_keep_table an optional argument, setting this to false will cause the old child table to be dropped instead of uninherited/unattached after all of its data has been moved.
 Note that it takes at least two batches to actually drop a table from the set. - p_lock_wait optional argument, sets how long in seconds to wait for either the table or a row to be unlocked before timing out.
 Default is to wait forever. - p_target_table A schema-qualified table to move the old partitioned table's data to.
 Required for undoing a native partition set since data cannot be moved to the parent.
 Schema can be different from original table. - p_ignored_columns This option allows for filtering out specific columns when moving data from the child tables to the target table.
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
-Value is a text array of column names.

-Returns the number of partitions undone and the number of rows moved to the parent table.
+Value is a text array of column names. - p_drop_cascade Allow undoing sub-partition sets from parent tables higher in the inheritance tree.
+Only applies when p_keep_tables is set to false.
+Note this causes all child tables below a sub-partition parent to be dropped when that parent is dropped. - Returns the number of partitions undone and the number of rows moved to the parent table.
 The partitions undone value returns -1 if a problem is encountered.